-The early castle at Crayke is most likely to have been a motte and bailey fortification.
-The natural topography was ideally suited for its location and the hilltop was raised further by the additional earthwork.
-The motte is still visible, rising 2.5m on the north side of the present castle.
-On top of this would have been a tower, or 'keep', constructed initially in timber.
-The motte would have sat within an inner bailey, or palisaded area, which may have also contained further buildings.
+The early castle at Crayke is thought to have been a motte and bailey fortification.
+The natural topography was ideally suited for its location and the hilltop may have been raised further by the additional earthwork.
+A mound is still visible, rising 2.5m on the north side of the present castle.
+On top of this may have been a tower, or 'keep', constructed initially in timber.
+The castle would have sat within an inner bailey, or palisaded area, which may have also contained further buildings.
 The inner bailey is thought to have run along the present boundary with Crayke Lane, to the south where there is also a short section of bank and would have occupied much of the crown of the hill above the 100m contour and extended north of St Cuthbert's Church as far as Love Lane.
 It is thought to have measured up to 210m east - west, and 90m north - south.23